Bubble deformation by a turbulent flow: Bubble deformation in a turbulent flow

-Later on, the linear growth regime is limited in time by either the bubble natural oscillations at $1/\omega_2$ or by the correlation time of the turbulent flow $t_c$, depending on the Weber number as shown in fig.~\ref{figtime}.
-For $\We \gg 1$, when $t_c < t_2$, linear regime occurs until $t \approx R_0/\ulm' \approx t_c$, which corresponds to $\zO/R_0 \approx 1$, a deformation amplitude sufficient to trigger bubble breaking. $t_c$ then coincides with the bubble lifetime, and no later time evolution is expected.
+Later on, the linear growth regime is limited in time by either the bubble natural oscillations at $1/\omega_2$ or by the correlation time of the turbulent flow $t_c$, depending on the Weber number as shown in fig.~\ref{figtime}, or by viscous effects which are not investigated here.
+For $\We \gg 1$, when $t_c < t_2$, the linear regime occurs until $t \approx R_0/\ulm' \approx t_c$, which corresponds to $\zO/R_0 \approx 1$, a deformation amplitude sufficient to trigger bubble breaking. $t_c$ then coincides with the bubble lifetime, and no later time evolution is expected.